harlan-zw/harlanzw.com-vitepress/app/blog/scale-your-vue-components/index.md

 ```

 Recommendations on naming the class:
-- Describe the application-specific function of the component, rather than what it looks like.
+- Describe the application function of the component, rather than what it looks like.
   - ❌ `HButtonRainbowFlashing.vue`
   - ✅ `HButtonCallToAction.vue`
 - Choose to be verbose if it adds clarity to the scope.